GorseB/Greyhound/README.md

 2. Install on your Machine/Device
 3. Enjoy!

-You may need to enable developer mode on your device to install the device.
+You may need to enable developer mode on your device to install the Game.

 Refer to these articles :